ZainNassir/ZainNassir/README.md

 <h3><strong>Aspiring software developer</strong></h3>

 <p>
-I'm currently studying a <strong>Computer Science Masters Conversion at Queen Mary’s University.</strong><br><br>
+I'm currently studying a <strong>Computer Science Masters Conversion at Queen Mary’s University.</strong>
-Alongside that, I’m also a full-time flight attendant with British Airways, an airline I’m beyond proud to work for.<br><br>
+Alongside that, I’m also a full-time flight attendant with British Airways, an airline I’m beyond proud to work for.<br>
 On my coding journey, I’m focused on developing projects and working toward my first developer role.
 </p><br>